BEST Croatia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Croatia - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Croatia.
 Choose from the best cruise deals and specials for Croatia cruises.
 Save up to 72% on last minute Croatia cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Croatia cruises often sail to Rome (Civitavecchia), Athens, Portofino, Kotor and Korcula during their cruise itinerary.
+Popular Croatia cruises often sail to Rome (Civitavecchia), Athens, Portofino, Kotor and Cartagena (Spain) during their cruise itinerary.
 Croatia cruises could leave from Piraeus, Bari, Lisbon, Venice and London.
 Most commonly, Croatia cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.